BinLama/pomodoro/frontend/README.md

 ### TODO Task

 - [x] connect the task to the database
-- [ ] create specific API for updating completion
+- [x] create specific API for updating completion
-- [ ] Highlight all task on shit selection
 - [ ] add drag and drop capabilities (and store them in database)
 - [ ] save the position of the files that are dragged on localhost and database (not sure how right now, thinking of adding a position value and incrementing it based on object added)